canonical/ubuntu-security-documentation/common-mistakes/unnecessarily-open-ports.rst

 .. note::
-   Apache Tomcat versions shipped in Ubuntu were configured with the AJP listener *disabled* by default, and were therefore not vulnerable to this particular vulnerability.
+   Apache Tomcat versions shipped in Ubuntu were configured with the AJP listener `disabled` by default, and were therefore not impacted by this particular vulnerability.

 Best practices for open ports